-BMI is calculated by dividing your weight (or ‘mass’) in kilograms by your height in metres, squared – i.e. BMI = mass in kg ÷ (height in metres x height in metres).
+BMI is calculated by dividing your weight (or ‘mass’) in kilograms by your height in meters, squared – i.e. BMI = mass in kg ÷ (height in meters x height in meters).

 Calculate your ideal body weight using the Hamwi Method

-While no formula is perfect, the Hamwi Method takes body frame size into account, which may enhance accuracy.
+While no formula is perfect, the Hamwi Method is another metric you can use that does take body frame size into account, which may enhance accuracy.